intesso/connect-livereload/README.md

 this middleware can be used with a LiveReload server e.g. [grunt-reload](https://github.com/webxl/grunt-reload) or [grunt-contrib-watch](https://github.com/gruntjs/grunt-contrib-watch).

 In your connect or express application add this after the static and before the dynamic routes.
-If you can't place it after the static routes, you can alo place it before.
+If you need liveReload on static html files, then place it before the static routes.
 The `excludeList` gives you the possibility to exclude certain files or url's from being handled by `connect-livereload`.

 ```javascript
   var liveReloadPort = 35729;